 - Ironweed can be grown in a container garden, but it is best planted directly into the ground.
 If planting in containers,

 - Tall Ironweed is hardy in United States Department of Agriculture (USDA) Zones 4 through 9.

 - This wonderful weed prefers full sun but can thrive in partial shade, as well.

 - For best results, plant ironweed seeds in a soil that is well draining.
-This is a hardy plant that can still flourish in a dry or even gravel type soil.
+This is a hardy plant that can still flourish in dry or even gravel type of soil.
 It literally grows in every type of dirt we have on our survival homestead.